Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis: Methodology

+We evaluate clean code in LLM-generated outputs using four dimensions derived from SonarQube’s static analysis: consistency, intentionality, adaptability, and responsibility.

-\begin{enumerate}[leftmargin=*] \item[\ding{172}] {\em Consistency} assesses the formatting, naming conventions, and structural design of the code.
-It ensures that the generated code follows a standardized framework across different languages and prompts.
-This includes uniformity in spacing, indentation, and identifier casing.
-Maintaining consistency improves readability, facilitates collaboration, and reduces cognitive load during code review and maintenance.
+\begin{enumerate}[leftmargin=*] \item[\ding{172}] {\em Consistency} assesses formatting, naming conventions, and structural uniformity across languages and prompts, including spacing, indentation, and identifier casing.
+Consistent code improves readability and reduces review and maintenance overhead.
+SonarQube captures consistency issues via code smells such as improper naming, unused imports or dead code, and inconsistent indentation or braces, which are aggregated under maintainability due to their impact on code clarity.

-\item[\ding{173}] {\em Intentionality} evaluates the clarity and effectiveness of the code in fulfilling its purpose.
-It examines whether the generated code is logical, complete, and efficient, ensuring that it conveys its functionality without unnecessary complexity while maintaining coherent logic.

-\item[\ding{174}] {\em Adaptability} focuses on the ease in modifying the code.
-It measures whether the code is modular and structured to allow localized updates with minimal risk of introducing errors.
-Well-adaptable code maintains a clear separation of concerns, ensuring that each function or component serves a defined purpose, reducing overall complexity.

-\item[\ding{175}] {\em Responsibility} ensures adherence to ethical and professional standards.
-It evaluates whether the generated code complies with legal and licensing requirements, safeguards sensitive information, and uses inclusive language.
-This attribute helps maintain trust, professionalism, and ethical integrity in AI-generated code.